MatthewReid854/reliability/docs/How are the confidence intervals calculated.rst

 How can I extract the confidence bounds from the plot
 -----------------------------------------------------

-For bounds on time, this can be done programatically using the percentiles option in the fitter like this:
+For bounds on time, this can be done using the quantiles option in the fitter as shown below in option 1.
+Alternatively, once we have the fitted distribution object, we can extract values from bounds on time or reliability directly from the CDF, SF, or CHF.
+This is shown below in option 2.
+Multiple examples of the second method are provided in the document on `working with fitted distributions <https://reliability.readthedocs.io/en/latest/Working%20with%20fitted%20distributions.html>`_.

 .. code:: python

     from reliability.Fitters import Fit_Weibull_2P
     import matplotlib.pyplot as plt
-    import numpy as np

     data = [43, 81, 41, 44, 52, 99, 64, 25, 41, 7]
-    q = np.array([0.2,0.3,0.4])
+    q = [0.2, 0.3, 0.4]

+    # option 1 using quantiles argument
-    fit = Fit_Weibull_2P(failures=data,show_probability_plot=False,print_results=False,CI=0.95,percentiles=q*100)
+    fit = Fit_Weibull_2P(failures=data, show_probability_plot=False, print_results=False, CI=0.95, quantiles=q)
-    lower = fit.percentiles['Lower Estimate']
+    lower = fit.quantiles['Lower Estimate']
-    point = fit.percentiles['Point Estimate']
+    point = fit.quantiles['Point Estimate']
-    upper = fit.percentiles['Upper Estimate']
+    upper = fit.quantiles['Upper Estimate']
     fit.distribution.CDF()

-    plt.scatter(point,q,color='darkorange')
-    plt.scatter(lower,q,color='blue')
-    plt.scatter(upper,q,color='red')
+    # option 2 extracting values directly from the CDF
+    lower2, point2, upper2 = fit.distribution.CDF(CI_y=q,show_plot=False)

+    plt.scatter(lower, q, color='blue')
+    plt.scatter(point, q, color='purple')
+    plt.scatter(upper, q, color='red')

+    plt.scatter(lower2, q, color='white',marker='x')
+    plt.scatter(point2, q, color='lime',marker='x')
+    plt.scatter(upper2, q, color='yellow',marker='x')

     plt.show()

 .. image:: images/CI_example2.png

-For bounds on reliability, extracting the parameters programatically is not currently enabled.
-It will be part of a future release (likely in January 2021), and will be available directly from the plotting method (avoiding the complicated method shown above).

-For bounds on either time or reliability, the ``Other_functions.crosshairs`` function provides an interactive set of crosshairs which can be used to find the values using the mouse.
+Lastly, for bounds on either time or reliability, the ``Other_functions.crosshairs`` function provides an interactive set of crosshairs which can be used to find the values using the mouse.
 A demo of how this works is shown `here <https://reliability.readthedocs.io/en/latest/Crosshairs.html>`_.

 Further reading